Chapter Activities and Projects

 Historic Preservation

 The chapter has a long history of interest in historic preservation.
 One year, historically correct silk flags, hand made by founding Regent Muriel Fisher, were presented to Mission San Juan Capistrano and Mission San Fernando Rey de España in the San Fernando Valley.
-Another year, members mapped the Oakwood Memorial Park Cemetery in Chatsworth.

-Several chapter members serve as docents at historic homes and museums in Los Angeles County and volunteer at local historical societies working on displays, exhibits, and publicity.
-Another of our chapter members serves on the Roanoke, Virginia, Booker T. Washington Monument Committee and worked with another Virginia group to obtain Historical-Cultural Landmark status for the Hook-Powell-Moorman Farm, a property owned by her family since the early 18th century.
-She currently coordinates restoration efforts and hosted the Spring 2016 Open House.
+Another of our chapter members serves on the Roanoke, Virginia, Booker T. Washington Monument Committee and worked with another Virginia group to obtain Historical-Cultural Landmark status for the Hook-Powell-Moorman Farm (pictured above), a property owned by her family since the early 18th century.
+She currently coordinates restoration efforts.

 While on vacation, a member discovered at least ten American Revolutionary War veterans buried in the Plymouth Northside Presbyterian Cemetery in Plymouth, New York, where she photographed and groomed the gravesites as much as possible.
 Through genealogy research, she located a descendant of one of the soldiers, as well as a local person who could restore the headstone.
 As a result of her efforts, 18th century Luther Gleason's 21st-century descendants have had the headstone restored and returned to standing position.
 Plans are now underway for the chapter to join forces with the local DAR chapter to place DAR markers on all the graves.
 We remain committed to learning about the historical buildings in and around the San Fernando Valley and to identifying a project we can support.